Online International Student Admissions Requirements

 2) A non-refundable application fee of $35.00 USD

 3) Official academic records (referred to as transcripts in the United States) and/or diplomas attesting to the applicant’s secondary and university education must be sent directly to the Office of Admission if they are recorded in English.
-Academic records in any other language must be sent directly by the institution(s) attended to an evaluation service used by Mayville State University (such as World Education Services or AACRAO.)
+Academic records in any other language must be sent directly by the institution(s) attended to an evaluation service used by Mayville State University (such as World Education Services.)
 All documents must bear an official signature in ink of the appropriate official of the institution (such as the registrar or recorder of records) and must bear the institution’s seal.
 If the college or university will not mail original, official, academic documents to the United States, exact copies that have been certified as such by the appropriate institutional official of each institution attended should be sent.

 4) An applicant whose native language is not English is required to demonstrate proficiency in the English language.
 Proficiency for admission purposes is demonstrated by any of the following (or a combination of the following):